 Best Showtime series:

 Another one of the best shows on Showtime is this very meta look at the making of a TV show.
 Two UK-based TV writers get the break of a lifetime; their British show is being remade in the US.
 However, their actual trials start when they reach Hollywood and are forced by the network to accept a lead actor they don’t want.
 That lead actor: Matt LeBlanc, who is played by . . .
 Matt LeBlanc.
 It’s a funny look at how show business is not all glamour, all the time.
 It also has a terrific over-the-top performance by LeBlanc, who clearly had fun played an exaggerated version of himself.

 This is another one of the great Showtime shows.
 It’s made by some of the same people who previously wrote and produced for 24.
 Both shows deal with the US fighting terrorism, but 24 is much more of an action series.
 Homeland, however, tried its best to offer a more realistic and nuanced look at how terrorist groups work and why they wish to attack the US.
 Claire Danes got the role of her career playing CIA Carrie Mathison, who has to deal with the bad guys and her problems with bipolar disorder.
 You can watch all eight seasons now on Showtime.

 Much like Dexter, this is another classic Showtime TV show that centers on an outsider character.
 Liev Schreiber perfectly plays the title character, who works for a law firm in Los Angeles and later in New York City.
 He’s not a lawyer, though; far from it.
 Ray Donovan is a “fixer”; a man who covertly cleans up the mess of the firm’s clients, who are usually rich and famous.
 This crime drama is dark and dirty as Ray Donovan has to do questionable things for his employers.
 However, it still makes for one of the best Showtime series.
 You can watch all of the show’s episodes now.
-Showtime is working on a Ray Donovan movie that will officially conclude the series.
+Showtime also has Ray Donovan: The Movie that officially concludes the series.